hashicorp/terraform-provider-azurerm/website/docs/r/data_share_dataset_data_lake_gen1.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Data Share Data Lake Gen1 Dataset.
+* `name` - (Required) The name of the Data Share Data Lake Gen1 Dataset.
 Changing this forces a new Data Share Data Lake Gen1 Dataset to be created.

-* `data_share_id` - (Required) The ID of the Data Share in which this Data Share Data Lake Gen1 Dataset should be created.
+* `data_share_id` - (Required) The resource ID of the Data Share where this Data Share Data Lake Gen1 Dataset should be created.
 Changing this forces a new Data Share Data Lake Gen1 Dataset to be created.

 * `data_lake_store` - (Required) A `data_lake_store` block as defined below.

 * `folder_path` - (Required) The folder path of the data lake store to be shared with the receiver.
 Changing this forces a new Data Share Data Lake Gen1 Dataset to be created.

-* `file_name` - (Optional) The file name in the folder path of the data lake store to be shared with the receiver.
+* `file_name` - (Optional) The file name of the data lake store to be shared with the receiver.
 Changing this forces a new Data Share Data Lake Gen1 Dataset to be created.

 ---